Causes of jaw locking Causes of jaw locking

 4. Rheumatoid arthritis (RA):

-Rheumatoid arthritis7 is an autoimmune (the body’s immune system attacks the healthy cells of the body) inflammatory disorder in which the joints and muscles are affected throughout the body.
+Rheumatoid arthritis7 is an autoimmune disorder (the body’s immune system attacks the healthy cells of the body), an inflammatory disorder in which the joints and muscles are affected throughout the body.

 Rheumatoid arthritis is one of the leading causes of jaw locking.
 Rheumatoid arthritis may damage the jaw joint and surrounding tissues joint of the jaw.
 It may also cause bone loss in the jaw.